-The Partnership's recurring depreciation, depletion and amortization (DD&A) rate, expressed as a percentage of oil and gas sales, was approximately 43 percent for the first quarter of 2016 and 22 percent for the first quarter of 2015.
-The increase in the rate as a percentage of oil and gas sales in 2016 reflected the impact of declining oil and gas prices.
-The dollar amount of recurring DD&A expense for the first three months of 2016 increased slightly from the comparable period a year ago.
+The Partnership's recurring depreciation, depletion and amortization (DD&A), expressed as a percentage of oil and gas sales, was approximately 29 percent for the first quarter of 2017 and 43 percent for the first quarter of 2016.
+The decrease in the rate as a percentage of oil and gas sales in 2017 reflected the lower capitalized property balance resulting from ceiling test write-downs recognized throughout 2016.

 Under the full cost method of accounting, the Partnership is required to review the carrying value of its proved oil and gas properties each quarter.
 Under these rules, capitalized costs of oil and gas properties, net of accumulated DD&A, may not exceed the present value of estimated future net cash flows from proved oil and gas reserves discounted at 10 percent per annum.
 Estimated future net cash flows are calculated using end-of-period costs and an unweighted arithmetic average of commodity prices in effect on the first day of each of the previous 12 months, held flat for the life of the production, except where prices are defined by contractual arrangements.
-As a result of the ceiling limitation, the Partnership wrote-down the carrying value of its oil and gas properties by approximately \$1.3 million during the first quarter of 2016 which is reflected as additional DD&A expense.
+The Partnership wrote-down the carrying value of its oil and gas properties by approximately \$1.3 million during the first quarter of 2016.
+The write-downs are reflected as additional DD&A expense.
+If commodity prices experience declines to levels lower than prices realized in the previous 12 months, the Partnership may be required to recognize additional non-cash write-downs of the carrying value of its oil and gas properties in future periods.